redhat-cop/vault-config-operator/docs/auth-engines.md

   The `certificate` field – CA certificate to use when verifying LDAP server certificate, must be x509 PEM encoded.

-  The `clientTlsCert` field - Client certificate to provide to the LDAP server, must be x509 PEM encoded (optional).
+  The `clientTLSCert` field - Client certificate to provide to the LDAP server, must be x509 PEM encoded (optional).

-  The `clientTlsKey` field - Client certificate key to provide to the LDAP server, must be x509 PEM encoded (optional).
+  The `clientTLSKey` field - Client certificate key to provide to the LDAP server, must be x509 PEM encoded (optional).

   The `denyNullBind` field - This option prevents users from bypassing authentication when providing an empty password.